MCP Server

 “Show cross-tenancy aliases”

-“Show policies for group ‘cloud-engineering-domain-users’ in root compartment”
+“Show policies for the Default Administrators group principal”

 The OCI Policy Analysis MCP Server exposes the following tools for querying OCI IAM data: